refinery/refinerycms/readme.md

 ### Run the Tests

-If you have installed Refinery using GIT (described above in step 1 of installing Refinery) then you'll be able to run the tests.
+If you have installed Refinery using git (described above in step 1 of installing Refinery) then you'll be able to run the tests.
 At your Rails root run:

     rake test